guillermooo/sublime-undocs/source/reference/key_bindings.rst

 ``following_text``
    Restricts the test
-   to the text following the caret.
+   to the text following the caret - although, if there is a selection, it always includes the selection, regardless of caret position relative to the selection.

 ``preceding_text``
    Restricts the test
-   to the text preceding the caret.
+   to the text preceding the caret - although, if there is a selection, it always includes the selection, regardless of caret position relative to the selection.

 ``selection_empty``
    Returns ``true``